 Waterfalls Further Afield

-These four waterfalls are within about an hours drive of Parramatta and worth visiting with young kids.
+These five waterfalls are within about an hours drive of Parramatta and worth visiting with young kids.
 They are great picnic spots and have lovely bushwalks to reach them or nearby.

 Address: Somersby Falls Road, Somersby | Summary: These is a spectacular cascading waterfall, with two sections.
 You can get up close to the upper falls and it’s just a short walk from the carpark.
 The lower falls are down a series of steps but doable with preschoolers+.
 There are toilets and picnic tables at the top and it is close to Woy Woy. | More Info |